 Unlike Windows file systems, the blob storage is case-sensitive.
 As a result, names of all files processed by Kentico are converted to lower case before saving.

 Kentico application can run in multiple instances of one web role on Microsoft Azure.
 Therefore, the data must be synchronized between these instances.
 Kentico handles the synchronization by treating each instance as a web farm server.
 When you set the number of instances, the web farm servers are configured automatically.
 Also, web farm tasks are created and executed automatically so no manual configuration is needed.

 Every complex web application needs to store information about its state, especially user session data.
 Since the Azure environment is dynamic and the application does not reside constantly in one place, its state has to be stored separately.
 When your application uses only one web role instance, the session state data can be stored on that instance.
 If your application uses two or more web role instances, you need to configure your project to store the session state data elsewhere.
 We recommend these options for storing the session state data:

 - In Microsoft Azure SQL Database – easy to set up, suitable for small projects or projects with mostly read access to web pages.

 - In Microsoft Azure Redis Cache – more suitable for larger projects than the Azure SQL database option, but requires configuration of Azure Redis Cache.

-See Storing cache and session state data in Azure environment for more information.
+See Storing session state data in an Azure environment for more information.